for the dignity of the individual and the common good, all of nature sing.

 ********The Montsalvat Songs - about home and homelessness.
 Sunday November 5 at 2 pm at Montsalvat.

-Profits to a shelter for homeless women and children, thanks to Bell Real Estate Emerald for sponsorship.
+Profits from both concerts to be given to a shelter for homeless women and children, thanks to Bell Real Estate Emerald for sponsorship.

 Concert Video of Jacqui singing Improvisations as Nature at St. Paul's Cathedral, Melbourne.
 (2015.
 45 secs) Video Excerpt of Memorial performed in Belfast, Northern Ireland (2016, 1min 51secs.)
 Video of Jacqui and Livia Judge (flute), a composed improvisation for The Melbourne Composers League 2015.
 The Lake of Coolfin for voice and string quartet (2017.
 3 mins 56 secs) Rehearsal only.
 Excerpt of Lyrebird Themes, a radiophonic work commissioned by A.B.C.Radio (2005.
 41 secs) Memorial excerpt performed by Dandenong Ranges Orchestra (2016: 47 secs) Famine Letters Video Jacqui singing and Mary Knights-Rutten (Jacqui's mum) playing piano.
 (2016: 3 mins 31 secs)